 A trail cam is actually a remote camera that is used in a wide variety of ways.
 Often times, photographers will place remote cameras in areas where they cannot reach or in areas that where a human may disturb the subject of the picture.
 Remote cameras are also commonly used in wildlife photography as well as at sporting events to capture unique shots.
 One example at sporting events is the placement of a remote camera on the top of a basketball goal or on top of the bleachers at a football stadium.

-Another type of remote is a camera that is placed in the woods by hunters to take pictures of wildlife moving on their land.
+Another type of remote camera is a camera that is placed in the woods by hunters to take pictures of wildlife moving on their land.
 These cameras use motion sensors to detect movements.
 When a remote camera detects movement in the area, the camera will take a picture.

 A remote camera can record images as either a video clip or a still image.
 The camera can be placed in locations where the photographer cannot be for whatever reason.
 This includes tight spaces where a person cannot get in, areas where a person would otherwise interfere with the activity that is being recorded, or locations in the woods where hunters are scouting game.